LioNguyen/lio-react/README.md

 - [Init project](#21-init-project-with-vite) with Vite

-# 2. How to init Vite?
+# 2. How to init react-router-dom?

 ## 2.1 Install library